alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 ```

 So, by following the paper trail, we can see that:
-* Not completing the data phase results in the global variables not being cleared
+* Not completing the data phase results in the global variables remaining intact
 * Sending a `DFU_ABORT` command results in the `dfuDone` global variable being set to true
 * This causes `usb_quiesce()` to be called, leading to the IO buffer being freed
 * `getDFUImage()` returns, and is called again upon re-entry